 I suggest using a white wine that is on the drier side.
 You definitely don’t want to use one that is too sweet.
 I personally used pinot grigio for this recipe because it is a bit more neutral than other white wines.

 I am certainly no wine connoisseur, but I found this article gives a nice overview of different wines and how to use them in cooking.

 The only thing you want to avoid is purchasing a wine labeled as “cooking wine” because they generally have more salt and other additives and won’t yield a nice rich flavor.
 I know it seems counterintuitive to not use cooking wine when cooking, but trust me, you want to stick to the good stuff!

-- This pasta pairs well with some grilled chicken, or fish, or just on its own!
+This cashew cream sauce pairs well with some grilled chicken or fish, or just on its own!

 Try these recipes next

 - The Best Roasted Garlic Mac and Cheese

 - Creamy White Bean Pasta Sauce